WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 This will get you out of parted.

-We have deleted the Android userdata partition, and created 3 partitions: an esp partition which will contain the Windows boot files, a win partition that will have Windows, and the last one is the new userdata partition for Android, just smaller.
+We have deleted the Android™ userdata partition, and created 3 partitions: an esp partition which will contain the Windows boot files, a win partition that will have Windows, and the last one is the new userdata partition for Android™, just smaller.

 Now let's make these partitions actually usable: